cgreenld/csm-dora-demo/README.md

     - validate by running `python --version` and you should see a python 3 version out put
 - once you have python set up, you will want to create a "virtual environemtn" this is like a folder you python code can run in
     - cd into the doraProject folder
-    - `pyvenv venv`
+    - `python -m venv venv `
     - `source venv/bin/activate`
         - at this point you should see something like "python 3.10.1 ('venv':venv) in the lower left hand side of your screen
+        - if you are seeing unrelated errors, try another env through vscode
+        - https://techinscribed.com/python-virtual-environment-in-vscode/ in case you get stuck
     - `pip install [your library here]` https://mnzel.medium.com/how-to-activate-python-venv-on-a-mac-a8fa1c3cb511